fizzed/rocker/rocker-gradle-plugin/README.md

 ```

 ## Building the standalone plugin
-This build has been tested in Intellij Community addition.
+This build has been tested in Eclipse and in Intellij Community addition.

-By running `./gradlew uploadArchives` you will export the plugin to `../../repo`.
-The absolute path in the project that uses the plugin must be the same.
+By running `./gradlew publishToMavenLocal` you can make the plugin available
+locally.